 4.)
 Sun Bathe on Pacifico Beach

-Once you escape the madding crowds of General Luna the island returns back to what it was not long ago.
+Once you escape the madding crowds of General Luna, the island returns back to what it was not long ago.
 Siargao so far has almost entirely escaped development and throngs of tourists.
 Granted that may all change in the future, for now, Pacifico remains a large beach with one backpacker resort and a few little shops/restaurants for surfers.

 It’s a gorgeous untouched beach with white sand and lined by palm trees that make it the best beach on the island.
-There is one small resort, and a number of small home stays/restaurants.
+There is one small resort and a number of small homestays/restaurants.
 It’s a crusty little town with some great surf and the perfect spot to relax for an afternoon or catch some waves.

 Location: Pacifico Beach

 5.)
-Dive in to the Sugba Lagoon
+Dive into the Sugba Lagoon

-Sugba Lagoon is spectacular lagoon surrounded by mountains and features a lagoon that is a myriad of shades of blue and green.
+Sugba Lagoon is a spectacular lagoon surrounded by mountains and features a lagoon that is a myriad of shades of blue and green.
 In the center of the lagoon is a hut with a diving board and rentals such as kayaks and SUP boards.

 Day trips to the lagoon can be arranged in General Luna and run around 2000 pesos a person ($30 – 40).
-We paid for a tour from General Luna at Kermit’s that included a basic lunch, and had a great experience.
+We paid for a tour from General Luna at Kermit’s that included a basic lunch and had a great experience.

-The lagoon trip has been organized by the local community so boat drivers charge a flat fee of 1600 pesos per boat and each visitor is responsible for a 100 peso environmental fee.
+The lagoon trip has been organized by the local community, so boat drivers charge a flat fee of 1600 pesos per boat and each visitor is responsible for a 100 peso environmental fee.
 It’s super easy to set up by getting yourself to the tourist office/pier in Del Carmen.
 The boats line up and serve first come.
-With 6 people per boat, you could easily get the price down to around 350 pesos a head.
+With six people per boat, you could easily get the price down to around 350 pesos a head.